-While I only will be reviewing the stand alone Blu-ray here, for collectors I will note that the four disc deluxe edition is package in a large 10.5” book that contains 2 CD’s, a DVD and Blu-ray.
+While this review focuses on the stand alone Blu-ray, for collectors I will note that there is a four disc deluxe edition that is package in a large 10.5” book that contains 2 CD’s, a DVD and Blu-ray.
 The first CD contains the album, while the second CD contains bonus material exclusive to the deluxe edition.
-Apparently the DVD and Blu-ray contain the same material, and thus it is the Blu-ray with the surround sound and hi-res album that will be reviewed below.
-But, if you want the Deluxe Edition, I strongly recommend pre-ordering it now, as copies of the deluxe edition of Your Wilderness quickly sold oout.
+Apparently the DVD and Blu-ray contain the same material, and thus it is the Blu-ray with the surround sound and hi-res album that is reviewed below.

 Both the DTS HD MA and LPCM surround sound layers are pretty much identical, although a sensed greater openness on the LPCM layer.
 I don’t think listeners can go wrong with either one, as overall they both sound incredible.
 Pineapple Thief has maintained a high level of recording quality over the years, and Dissolution is no exception.

 Uncommon to many releases, the album opens with the somber “Not Naming any Names,” featuring the sensitive vocals of Bruce Soord and gentle acoustic piano from keyboardist Steve Kitch.
 Their parts spread across the soundstage reflecting from the back channels, a slight dipping into the immersive mixes that follow.